pydicom/pynetdicom/docs/tutorials/create_scu.rst

 Common issues
 .............

-* ``TCP Initialised Error: Connection refused`` check the IP address and port are correct, that the SCP is up and running and that the firewall allows traffic on the port
+* ``TCP Initialisation Error: Connection refused`` check the IP address and port are correct, that the SCP is up and running and that the firewall allows traffic on the port
 * ``Called AE title not recognised``: The SCP requires the *Called AE title* sent in the association request match it's own.
 This can be set with